The St. Andrews RCMP is looking to speak to an individual who may unknowingly have information that could help locate her.

 Through the investigation, police have obtained video surveillance that shows a vehicle turning onto Water Street from King Street near the wharf in St. Andrews, between 4 a.m. and 6 a.m., on December 8, and are hoping the person or people in the car may have seen the woman.

-"We would like to speak to anyone who was in that vehicle, or who may have been in the area at the time, as someone may unknowingly have information that could help us pinpoint the last possible whereabouts of Wilma Montgomery," says Sgt.
+"We would like to speak to anyone who was in that vehicle, or who may have been in the area at the time, as someone may unknowingly have information that could help us pinpoint her last possible whereabouts ," says Sgt.
 Christopher Henderson of the West District RCMP.
 "There is no criminality suspected in her disappearance, we are just hoping to get any information that might help us finally locate her."

 Anyone with information, or who was near the wharf in St. Andrews between 4 a.m. and 6 a.m., on December 8, is asked to contact the St. Andrews RCMP detachment at 506-755-1130.